Cyb3rWard0g/HELK/ti/readme.md

 ## Get domain registration (Event id 22) for more detection

+The idea behind is if incoming or destination domain registered date is lower than six months, the client is most likely be phished or compromised.
 Python script credit to @markbaggett.

 Clone domain status script from ` https://github.com/MarkBaggett/domain_stats `.
 Then run the server with `  python domain_stats.py -ip localip port `.
 Note: You need to keep it running.